IvyFan19/coursera-NLP-specialization/README.md

 ## Credits

-This repo contains my work for this specialization.
-The code base, quiz questions and diagrams are taken from the [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing).
+This repo contains all my work, for example code and note for this NLP specialization.
+The code base and diagrams are taken from the [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing).

-## Courses
+## Courses List

 The [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing) on Coursera contains four courses: